taskcluster/taskcluster-docs/src/tutorial/interactive.md

 To keep all of this exciting, the tutorials are designed to run in your browser.
-The skills you learn here can be employed on both servers and static web-sites using TaskCluster APIs to display state, listen for events, spawn tasks and many other things.
+The skills you learn here can be employed on both servers and static web-sites using Taskcluster APIs to display state, listen for events, spawn tasks and many other things.

-Note: the graphical TaskCluster tools on `tools.taskcluster.net` are all written in client-side JavaScript.
+Note: the graphical Taskcluster tools on `tools.taskcluster.net` are all written in client-side JavaScript.
 In fact, the entire site is a static website hosted on a CDN.